Monadnock Regional High School

-Monadnock Regional High School is a public school in Swanzey, New Hampshire.
+Monadnock Regional Middle High School is a public school in Swanzey, New Hampshire.
 The school serves six towns in the Monadnock region, including Fitzwilliam, Gilsum, Richmond, Roxbury, Swanzey, and Troy.
 Monadnock was established in 1962 when the district was founded, and named after a nearby landmark, Mount Monadnock.

 Middle school

 The middle school is no longer considered separate from the high school.
 It is in the same building as the high school and shares many facilities.
+This led to the school's change of name.
+In addition, the middle school sees a bell schedule that is different from the regular high school bell schedule.

+Mission statement

+"The Monadnock Regional School District is a combined community of learners, education professionals & support staff, volunteers, businesses & civic organizations, tax-payers, and families who represent the towns of Fitzwilliam, Gilsum, Richmond, Roxbury, Swanzey, and Troy.
+We embrace our shared responsibility to guide students to become active citizens who are both empowered and inspired to contribute to the future of their community.
+Therefore, we collaborate not just to teach, but also to engage and educate every student in our district in an environment that is challenging, caring, and safe, while fostering life-long learning."